CARV-ICS-FORTH/H3/docs/design.rst

 Data
 ^^^^

-In the simplest case, where object data is smaller than the value size limitation, we just store the data under a key corresponding to the string representation of the respective name identifier's hash (eg. data for ``mybucket/a`` goes into key ``'_' + hash('mybucket/a')``).
-The hash function used is SHA-256, which produces a 32-byte (random) key for each object name.
+In the simplest case, where object data is smaller than the value size limitation, we just store the data under a key corresponding to the string representation of the respective name identifier's hash (eg. data for ``mybucket/a`` goes into key ``'_' + UUID``).
+The UUID is a 16-byte random value, making part identifiers independent of their parent object thus enabling fast rename operations.
 The underscore is added at the beginning to ensure that data keys are not intermixed with bucket/object name keys during scan operations.

 Object data is broken up into parts if it is larger than the value size limitation, or is provided as such by the user via the multipart API.
 Part ``i`` of data belonging to ``mybucket/a`` goes into key ``'_' + hash('mybucket/a') + '#' + i``.
 Parts provided by the user that exceed the maximum value size, can themselves be broken into internal parts, thus it is possible to have a second level of data segmentation, encoded in keys as ``'_' + hash('mybucket/a') + '#' + i + '.' + j``.